hapijs/boom/README.md

 **boom** is a module for the framework [hapi.js](https://github.com/hapijs). **boom** is used to create user-friendly HTTP error messages that are easy to construct.

-**If you get a chance tell me what you like/dislike about each statement.
+**Tell me what you like/dislike about each statement.
 Also what I can push forward to the next/final step. **

 ## Helper Methods